KiranWells/KiranWells/README.md

 ## About

-  I am a college freshman studying Computer Engineering.
+  I am a college sphomore studying Computer Engineering.
 Here you can find a collection of some of my most finished projects, as well as a few projects I have done for other programs.
 My goal is to share what I have done to help both other programmers and anyone who finds these projects useful.

 <!--
 TODO: remove default text and fill in some more info (and examples).